deppen8/prospect/dev_guide.md

 ## Type hints

-Everything that can be type-hinted, should be
+- Everything that can be type-hinted, should be
+- Make sure to include a return hint, `-> Thing`, if appropriate
+- Use `code` formatting when referring to objects

+## Docstrings

+- Use `"""`
+- Use numpy-style
+- space before first code line

 ## Building block classes

+### Arguments

+- If type is `float`, make default a `float`, not an `int`

 ### Method argument order